Haxxnet/Compose-Examples/README.md

 - [Docmost](examples/docmost) - Docmost is an open source collaborative documentation and wiki software.
 It is an open-source alternative to the likes of Confluence and Notion.
 - [Atlassian Confluence](examples/atlassian-jira-confluence) - Confluence is a wiki solution built for business teams.
 - [Siyuan](examples/siyuan) - A privacy-first, self-hosted, fully open source personal knowledge management software, written in typescript and golang.
+- [Kiwix Serve](examples/kiwix) - Offline reader for Wikipedia and other web content stored in ZIM files, served through a lightweight web interface.

 ### Money, Budgeting & Management